openssl/openssl/README-ENGINES.md

   1. "cd" to the crypto/engine/ directory of a pre-compiled OpenSSL source tree.

-  2. Recompile at least one source file so you can see all the compiler flags (and syntax) being used to build normally.
-Eg;
+  2. Recompile at least one source file, so you can see all the compiler flags (and syntax) being used to build normally.
+E.g;

          touch hw_atalla.c ; make